+Cyber-bullying can be defined as "the use of electronic communication (particularly mobile phones) to deliberately upset, intimidate or threaten someone else."
+Cyber bullying can take a number of different forms:

+- Sending messages of an intimidating or threatening nature

+- Harassment or 'cyber stalking'

+- Sexting

+- Impersonation and 'trolling'

-Cyber-bullying can be defined as "the use of Information and Communications Technology (ICT), to deliberately upset someone else."
-It can be an extension of face-to-face bullying, with technology providing the bully with another route to harass their target.
+- It can be an extension of face-to-face bullying, with technology providing the bully with another route to harass their target.